 The Amex 90 day rule: No more than two credit cards in 90 day period

 The Amex 90 day rule does not allow for you to be approved for more than two credit cards within any 90 day period.
 Remember, this rule applies to credit cards, not charge cards.
 Some people are lucky enough to get around this rule and get 3 credit cards in 90 days, but I think those people are outliers.

 There’s actually no strict limitation on charge cards, although I’d probably try to limit charge card applications to 2 per 90 day period but not more than 5.
 Just my personal recommendation.

 No more than one credit card application per day

-American Express limits you to one credit card approval per 5 business days.
+American Express typically (though not always) limits you to one credit card approval per 5 business days.

 This is an automated fraud-prevention feature that Amex uses and it will usually apply whether you’re applying for personal or business credit cards.
 As far as I know, there’s no way around this besides getting lucky.
 Typically, your second application will go to pending for 3 to 5 business days and then you might be automatically approved or receive a rejection and need to call into reconsideration.
 That’s the problem with combining hard pulls with multiple Amex credit card apps — that week-long processing period often results in two separate hard pulls.

 On the other hand, you can definitely apply and be approved for multiple charge cards at the same time.
 I’ve heard of people being approved for up to 4 charge cards at once.
 However, the maximum number of charge cards that I would apply for at once is two, because it’s not uncommon for Amex to hit you with financial reviews if you quickly open 3-4 new accounts.